snigdhabhamidipati69/AQUA-RESQ/README.md

 The dashboard refreshes every 5 seconds.

-5. Underwater Reconnaissance Concept
+Underwater Reconnaissance

-The proposed system also includes a tethered underwater ROV for targeted investigation of submerged areas.
+The proposed system includes an underwater ROV supported by a surface buoy for targeted investigation of submerged areas.

-The proposed ROV sensing system includes:
+The proposed underwater sensing system includes:

 Underwater RGB / low-light camera
 Imaging sonar